 On P264L50 (CID #4993):

 is the power boost factor for the r-th RU in an HE PPDU.
-For a DL HE MU PPDU, a STA shall support in the range and a STA may support in the range .
+For a DL HE MU PPDU, an AP can support the ratio between maximum value of and the minimum value of up to 2.
+In addition, an AP can support the ratio between the maiximum value of and the minimum value of up to 4 if all recipient STAs set Power Boost Factor bit to 1 in HE PHY Capabilities Information field format (Figure 9-589cl)